 As the excitement swelled, planning for the new Tabernacle began.
 Drawings were prepared, funds were raised, materials were fabricated and shipped and 12 brethren from the church, (many of which are still with the church today), made the trip to Haiti and spent 2 weeks building the project.
 What the brethren on that trip did not realize was that during that two-week period, God had begun planting His message in their hearts.
 While the men worked during the day, Brother Gruick held Bible Studies each night and introduced the message of the Body of Christ to the 12 brethren.
 The men came back from Haiti with a new spiritual vision!

 God dealt so strongly with Bro.
-Kennedy before and during the trip that he came back with a conviction to leave his job, sell his home and move his family to Haiti to live.
+Kennedy before and during the trip he came back with a conviction to leave his job, sell his home, and move his family to Haiti to live.
 During the 18 months the Kennedy’s were there, they learned to serve God’s people and blend their spirit with the churches of the Body of Christ in Haiti.
 The other men came back from the trip changed as well; led by Brother Gruick and with Brother Goforth as Pastor, a new church was established in Tyler.

-The first church building was a rented truck garage known as “The Blue Barn” and the first service was held February 2, 1975.
+The first church building was a rented truck garage known as “The Blue Barn” and the first service was held on February 2, 1975.
 Brother Gruick visited often and began to connect the new Tyler church to Brother Clyde Patton and the Houston Assembly.
 As Brother Patton became acquainted with the Tyler people, he began bringing saints and ministers from the Houston church regularly on their bus and the Tyler church soon realized that they were becoming part of a larger fellowship, the Body of Christ.

 16 acres of land was soon selected and purchased and a new building was constructed (which is the current location) with the first service being held on February 2, 1977.
 The first service in the new building was actually a Fellowship Meeting where several Texas churches attended.
 Soon after the church started, a school was opened with an emphasis on Christian Education.
 In 2004 the school expanded by building a new Education and Gymnasium facility and is still operational today.